VarunCode/Application-of-CNN-for-NDVR/README.md

-# Application of CNN for Near Duplicate Video Retrieval

-Anuja Golechha, Shivanee Nagarajan, Varun Ramesh

-May 6, 2019

 ## Introduction

 In this project we have performed near duplicate video retrieval/detection (NDVD) using a CNN based approach.
 With several state-of-the-art approaches available such as Multi-view hashing, Pattern-based approach, ACC, and CNN-based models we chose the CNN based model.
 Motivated by the use of CNN's over a wide variety of computer vision problems, we leverage the power of a pre-trained neural network to generate a global-level video histogram by means of vector aggregation over smaller components.
 We have modified the problem of NDVR into a model of querying a video database.
 In essence, the problem statement is - _Given a dataset of videos and a query from a new video, we aim to retrieve a ranked list of near-duplicate videos_.